kunheek/style-aware-discriminator/README.md

 ## Licenses
-All material in this repository is made available under the [MIT License](LICENSE).
+All materials except custom CUDA kernels in this repository are made available under the [MIT License](LICENSE).

 The custom CUDA kernels ([fused_bias_act_kernel.cu](model/networks/stylegan2_op/fused_bias_act_kernel.cu) and [upfirdn2d_kernel.cu](model/networks/stylegan2_op/upfirdn2d_kernel.cu)) are under the [Nvidia Source Code License](https://nvlabs.github.io/stylegan2/license.html), and are for non-commercial use only.